vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 versions and their shared synth dependencies were compiled with AddressSanitizer and UBSan.
 The full build and all 20 CTest targets pass.

+### Derive sample bit-depth metadata from the codec

+Remove Sample::bitsPerSample and 18 repeated assignments in format and platform code.
+Its only consumer was source annotation; the existing codec-name lookup now supplies the matching inspector bit depth as well.
+Format authors specify the codec once, avoiding inconsistent values such as an eight-bit PCM sample retaining the old sixteen-bit default.
+Existing codec display conventions are preserved, and decoding and container output do not consult this metadata.
+This removes 18 production lines and one independently maintained model field.

+The existing sample-builder fixture now checks eight-bit metadata without a separate bit-depth assignment.
+The complete 310-step rebuild is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,